 If you have advanced hyperkyphosis, you may experience:

-- Difficulty breathing even though you do not have a history of lung or heart disease.
+- Difficulty breathing, even without a history of lung or heart disease.

-- A lessening of the distance between your lowest ribs and your pelvic bones; in this case, pulmonary function tests may be prescribed to measure whether your hyperkyphosis is restricting your breathing.
+- A lessening of the distance between your lowest ribs and your pelvic bones.
+In this case, pulmonary function tests may be prescribed to measure whether your curvature is restricting your breathing.

 How Is It Diagnosed?

-Hyperkyphosis will be assessed first with a visual inspection of your back.
-Your spinal curve may be measured using a flexible ruler or X-ray.
-If an X-ray is taken, a radiologist will measure the spinal angles on the X-ray.
-If a curve measures greater than 40 degrees, hyperkyphosis is diagnosed.
+A visual inspection of your back is the first assessment for hyperkyphosis.
+Your physical therapist or doctor may measure your spinal curve using a flexible ruler.
+They also may order an X-ray and a radiologist will measure the spinal angles on the images.
+Hyperkyphosis is diagnosed if a curve measures greater than 40 degrees.

 How Can a Physical Therapist Help?

-- Postural alignment training, stretching, and strengthening exercises to help reduce the spinal curvature, decrease pain, and prevent the condition from advancing.
-Adherence to the prescribed program in the clinic as well as at home is essential for success.
-Most often, altering the way you sit, stand, and complete your daily activities has the greatest impact on lessening or slowing the progression of the curve.
+- Postural alignment training, stretching, and strengthening exercises.
+These exercises can help reduce the spinal curvature, decrease your pain, and prevent your condition from getting worse.
+Doing the prescribed exercises in the clinic and at home is essential for success.
+You can lessen or slow the progression of your curve by improving how you sit, stand, and do daily activities.

-- Balance exercises and walking (gait) training to increase your tolerance of activity and improve your safety by reducing your risk of falls.
+- Balance exercises and walking (gait) training.
+These treatments will help increase your tolerance for activity.
+They also can improve your safety by reducing your risk of falls.

-- Education to improve your activities of daily living and ease your physical functioning.
-Your physical therapist can teach you how to safely get in and out of bed, in and out of the bathtub, or out of a chair, and how to bend and walk with more ease.
+- Education.
+Your physical therapist will teach you ways to improve how you do your daily activities.
+For example, they can teach you how to safely get in and out of a bed, a chair, or a bathtub.
+They also can help you learn how to bend and walk with more ease.

-- Breathing exercises to help improve your tolerance for physical activity by increasing your lung capacity.
+- Breathing exercises.
+These can help you improve your tolerance for physical activity by increasing your lung capacity.

-- Specialized braces or therapeutic taping to help reduce the angle of the curve.
+- Specialized braces or therapeutic taping.
+These methods may help reduce the angle of your upper-back curve.